Skip to main content

 How to read BTTS predictions

 A useful BTTS read starts with two scoring routes.
-The favourite may control territory, but the opponent still needs a believable path through counters, set pieces, wide deliveries, pressing mistakes or late game-state pressure.
+The favourite may control territory, but the opponent still needs a believable route through transitions, set pieces, wide deliveries, pressing mistakes or late game-state pressure.

 BTTS Yes vs BTTS No

 BTTS Yes fits when both teams have a realistic way to score.
-BTTS No fits when one team is likely to control the match while the opponent struggles to reach the box, sustain attacks or create set-piece pressure.
+BTTS No fits better when one team is expected to control the match while the opponent struggles to reach the box, sustain attacks or create set-piece pressure.

 BTTS FAQ